InfinityDeer/RobotOtter-Discord/README.md

     Formatting: !flip {times}
     {times}: Number of coin flips (max.
 10)
     Example: !flip 2 => {T} + {H} = [H = 1] : [T = 1]

+# Settings

+## "maxDiceTimes"
+`Default: 10`

+The max amount of times you can roll a dice in one command.
+High values such as 100000 **will** cause RobotOtter to stop responding while it rolls 100000 dice (Trust me).

+## "maxDiceSides"
+`Default: 256`

+The maximum amount of sides a die can have.

+## "maxModifier"
+`Default: 1000`

+The maximum number you can modify (add, substract, multiply, divide) by.

+## "maxCoinFlips"
+`Default: 10`

+Maximum amount of times you can flip a coin in one command.
+Probably has the same problem as `!roll` where *really* high values cause it to stop responding.

+## "subreddit"
+`Default: false`

+You probably don't need to change this unless you want to use !wiki for some reason.

+## "wew"
+`Default: false`

+wew lad

 ## License
 i dunno i have no idea what each license does so i'll just leave this with no license.